MakeSchool-Tutorials/dev-test-tutorial/P0-Get-Started-With-Xcode/content.md

 Let's get our tools set up.

+I'm looking to see if this sentence gets added.

 # Checking macOS

 Click the 🍎 button on the top left of your Mac screen and click `About this Mac`.
 It should say `macOS High Sierra` and `Version 10.13.2`.
 If it does not say `macOS High Sierra`, go [here](https://itunes.apple.com/us/app/macos-high-sierra/id1246284741?mt=12) and install High Sierra.